Ascalon: Ayyubid destruction and Third Crusade (1187–1191)

-Crusader restoration to final destruction (1229–1270)
+Crusader recapture (1229–1247)

 In 1229, following the Treaty of Jaffa, which concluded the Sixth Crusade, brought Ascalon back to Crusader hands.
 And yet, because of internal strife among the crusaders, the city remained in ruins until the Ayyubids made it a frontal post to their base in Gaza.
 In 1239, the Barons' Crusade was launched, led by Theobald I of Navarre who planned an assault on Ayyubid forces in Egypt.
 He encamped in the ruins of Ascalon, later abandoning it after one of his men, Henry II, disobeyed his orders and led a failed assault on Gaza.
 The Knights Hospitaller signed a peace agreement with the Ayyubids and Ascalon was given to the Crusaders, who were permitted to reconstruct its fortifications.
 The work on Ascalon's fortifications was first overseen by Theobald I until his depart to Europe.
 After him, it was Hugh IV, Duke of Burgundy who replaced him and ultimately, Richard of Cornwall oversaw its completion in April 1241, again becoming one of the strongest strongholds in the Mediterranean, with a double wall and series of towers.
 In a letter, Richard described Ascalon as the "key" to both land and sea, and as a permanent threat to Egypt.

 During Sultan As-Salih Ayyub's conflict against the crusaders, he exploited crusader defeats in Jerusalem to march on Ascalon.
 In 1244, the Egyptian army headed by Baybars, defeated the Hospitaller troops at Gaza and blockaded Ascalon.
 The city's garrison managed to hold against the Egyptian troops.
 In June 1247, after capturing Damascus, the Egyptians dedicated all of the military efforts to Ascalon, and the city fell on 15 October 1247, after an assault headed by Fakhr al-Din ibn al-Shaykh.
 Afterwards, As-Salih Ayyub ordered again the dismantling of the walls.